EhmeeUd/Appstream/README.md

 terraform destroy
 ```
 ## Notes
-A. The AppStream fleet uses the default image AppStream-WinServer2019-10-05-2022.
+- The AppStream fleet uses the default image AppStream-WinServer2019-10-05-2022.
 You can customize this in the aws_appstream_fleet resource.
-B. The user created in the aws_appstream_user resource is currently set to iniemem@clessence.com.
+- The user created in the aws_appstream_user resource is currently set to iniemem@clessence.com.
 Please update this to your own user information if required.
 ## Security
-A. Ensure that any sensitive information, such as email addresses or keys, is kept secure.
+- Ensure that any sensitive information, such as email addresses or keys, is kept secure.
-B. The SSH key pair name (test-appstream) used for EC2 instances should be available in your AWS account.
+- The SSH key pair name (test-appstream) used for EC2 instances should be available in your AWS account.
 If not, modify it as needed.